 |Advance registration not required.
 No fee.
 Limited seating.|

-Funding for this conference is provided by the Armand Hammer Endowment for the UCLA Center for Medieval & Renaissance Studies and the UCLA Department of English.
+Funding for this conference is provided by the Armand Hammer Endowment for the UCLA Center for Medieval & Renaissance Studies, the Campus Programs Committee of the Program Activities Board, and the UCLA Department of English.